beakerbrowser/unwalled.garden/README.md

 The current [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) is [Paul Frazee](https://github.com/pfrazee).

 The current reference implementation is [Beaker](https://github.com/beakerbrowser/beaker).
 The `develop` branch will be merged into `master` when the reference implementation has been published with appropriate support for the changes.

-## FAQ

-### How do users differ from channels?

-Users and channels are both followable, however channels are usually published by users as a place to put topic-specific content.
-For instance, a user might create multiple `podcast` channels to cover many different topics.

-Here's the technical ways the channels differ from users:

- - Channels can only publish certain types of content.
- - Channels can not follow sites.

-### How do channels differ from media sites?

-Channels and media both represent content.
-However, channels publish content over time and therefore can be followed, while media sites contain all of their content at the time of publishing (though media sites may be versioned).